nrwl/nx/nx-dev/nx-dev/public/documentation/previous/react/api-nest/generators/library.md

 Type: `boolean`

-Include a controller with the library
+Include a controller with the library.

 ### directory

-Alias(es): d
+Alias(es): dir

 Type: `string`

-A directory where the app is placed
+A directory where the library is placed.

 ### global